mesonbuild/meson/docs/markdown/Reference-tables.md

 Any cpu family not listed in the above list is not guaranteed to remain stable in future releases.

+Those porting from autotools should note that meson does not add endianness to the name of the cpu_family.
+For example, autotools will call little endian PPC64 "ppc64le", meson will not, you must also check the `.endian()` value of the machine for this information.

 ## Operating system names

 These are provided by the `.system()` method call.